0xmdrakib/nexora-swap/README.md

 ### 2. Configure environment variables

 Create a `.env` file in the project root. then fill all env from [.env.example](./.env.example).

+### Wallet setup note

+- EVM swaps use MetaMask or any WalletConnect-supported wallet.
+- Solana swaps use an injected Solana wallet such as Phantom.
+- Cross-chain flows can require both wallet types if the source and destination chains are different families.

 ### 3. Run the development server